Affirmation: Gay & Lesbian Mormons—Serving LGBT Mormons and Their Family and Friends Since 1977

 Save the Date: Affirmation 2013 Annual Conference

 This year's conference will be more fun, musical, spiritual and educational than you can imagine!
 The conference will also include activities and workshops specifically for parents, families, youth, friends, and church leaders.
 So plan in advance to invite your family members, friends, leaders, etc!
-An opening event will be held on Thursday evening, with the Leadership and Board meetings held Friday morning and conference officially kicking off Friday afternoon and lasting through Sunday.
+Te Leadership and Board meetings will be held Friday morning and conference officially kicks off Friday afternoon and lasts through Sunday.

 More details about the schedule and the opening of registration will be released within the coming weeks.
 Save the dates today and plan on joining us for a remarkable conference of hundreds of LGBT Mormons, Families, and Friends!
 See you in September!